Olo Kamen was born in Pennsylvania, to immigrant parents from Jamaica. He grew up in Baltimore and now he resides in Los Angeles, California.

 Homelessness, living in his van, living in the music rooms of various southern California universities, all became unwelcome turns, but necessary to his story.

-He spent several years performing as a musician around the world, however in 2015 he retired, to focus fully on his writing.
+He spent several years performing as a musician around the world, was signed through Interscope Records, High Horse Records, however in 2016 he retired to focus fully on his writing.